Leading Counsel: 1984: two-year-old season

 The start of Leading Counsel's two-year-old season was delayed after he suffered a broken bone in his foot and he did not appear until October when he contested the Leopardstown Stakes over seven furlongs at Leopardstown Racecourse.
 Despite being matched against several previous winners he was made the 4/6 favourite and won easily by two lengths after being restrained towards the rear in the early stages.
 At the end of the year he was assigned a weight of 121 pounds in the Irish Free Handicap, 12 pounds behind his stablemate Law Society.
-The independent Timeform organisation gave him a rating of 106 p (the "p" indicating that he was expected to make more than usual improvement) making him 23 pounds inferior to their best two-year-old Kala Dancer but commented that he was "etremely promising" and "likely to make his mark in good company" in the future.
+The independent Timeform organisation gave him a rating of 106 p (the "p" indicating that he was expected to make more than usual improvement) making him 23 pounds inferior to their best two-year-old Kala Dancer but commented that he was "extremely promising" and "likely to make his mark in good company" in the future.